-Carbon fiber infused filaments are allowing users to 3D print objects that are stronger and more durable.
+Carbon fiber filaments consists of tiny carbon fibers infused into a base material.
+These blends allow carbon fiber printers, such as the F400, to print lighter and more durable objects.
 The F400 is designed to work with an assortment of carbon fiber blends and is built to withstand the unique demands of carbon fiber 3D printing.
 We at Fusion3 have tested a wide variety of 3D printer filaments that mix a base plastic (approx. 80%) with carbon fiber shards and have certified many of them for use with our F400 Optimized Carbon Fiber 3D Printer.

 To get the most from a carbon fiber blended filament, it’s important to understand what they’re good at (and what they’re not good at), and use the best carbon fiber 3D printer for the task.

 Low-temperature carbon fiber filled materials such as Carbon Fiber PLA are not very useful.

 PLA is already extremely stiff, and the addition of carbon fiber adds to its brittleness and increases print difficulty.
 To truly realize the performance improvements of carbon fiber 3D printing, you need to blend carbon fiber with higher temperature, higher strength materials such as nylon, ABS, polycarbonate, and others.

 10 Different Carbon Fiber Blends (ABS, PETG, NYLON, and PLA) Certified For Use With Fusion3 3D Printers

 Carbon fiber filled materials require more heat to achieve full layer bond strength.